hashicorp/terraform-website/content/source/docs/enterprise-beta/users-teams-organizations/teams.html.md

 To create a team, navigate to the "Teams" section of your organization settings.
-To give a team permissions on a specific workspace, navigate to the "Access settings on the workspace and add the team.
+To give a team permissions on a specific workspace, navigate to the "Access settings" on the workspace and add the team.
 A team can be given read, write, or admin [permissions on a workspace](./permissions.html).